SteveHindmarsh/CC.Input/README.md

    PM> Update-Database

-   That will create the CC DB on the host configured in appsettings.json (currently configured for SQLExpress that comes with, and can be viewed via, VS2022).
+   That will create the CC DB on the host configured in appsettings.json (currently configured for your local SQLExpress).

    Also say yes to installing the SSL certificate (You may get 2 prompts).